How Will AI Transform Leadership and Management Roles in the Next Decade?

 - Automated, real-time performance tracking and personalized feedback.

-| Problem Solving | - Limited to human creativity and knowledge.
+- Data-driven, personalized approach to team development. | | Problem Solving | - Limited to human creativity and knowledge.

 - Time-consuming analysis of possible solutions.